Haiku and Happiness - - - Happiness and Haiku

 Some friends have asked me about haiku and photos, usually now called

-* Photo Haiku * in the English language.
+Photo Haiku in the English language.

-Haiga are of course the ones painted by hand, where haiku and picture usually are drawn at the same time, when you can consider where to place each ... and usually the painter and the poet are of course one and the same person.
+Haiga 俳画 are of course the ones painted by hand, where haiku and picture usually are drawn at the same time, when you can consider where to place each ... and usually the painter and the poet are of course one and the same person.

 When I take a photo, I usually aim with the full frame to make a picture that is somehow complete in itself.
 Any text within would destroy this impression, so I started to write my text beside or above or below a photo.
 To enhance the unity of the work, I then make a frame with a color that should still more enhance the situation I want to express with both the photo and the haiku combined.

 Many photo haiku I have seen with the text overlayed have one problem for me: The text is usually so small that it is hard to read.
 But it must be small so as not to distract too much of the photo.
+Or the text covers an important part of the picture.

 Now the Japanese are sort of copying this Photo Haiku Concept and the new product is called